Julius Fučík (journalist): Fučík as an ideological symbol

-The Party found Julius Fučík and his book convenient for use as propaganda and turned them into one of the most visible symbols of the Party.
+The Party found Julius Fučík and his book convenient for use as propaganda and turned them into one of its most visible symbols.
 The book was required reading in schools and by the age of 10 every pupil growing up in communist Czechoslovakia was familiar with Fučík's work and life.
 Fučík became a hero whose portrait was displayed at political meetings.
 Gusta Fučíková was given a high position in the Party hierarchy (the chairmanship of a women's organization), holding it for decades.